abilian/nephele-smo-fork/README.md

 - **Type Annotations**: We are adding type hints to all functions and methods to improve code readability and maintainability.
 - **Linting and Formatting**: We are addressing all linting and type-checking issues to ensure consistent code quality and adherence to coding standards.
 - **Documentation Improvements**: We are updating the documentation to include a changelog, improve readability, and provide more comprehensive information on the project.
-- **Changelog**: We are introducing a changelog to track changes and updates to the project more effectively.
+- **Changelog**: We need to introduce a changelog to track changes and updates to the project more effectively.
 - **CI/CD Pipeline**: We are enhancing the CI/CD pipeline to automate testing, linting, and formatting processes more efficiently.
 - **Deployment Options**: We are exploring deployment options on various platforms, including Hop3, Heroku, and Docker Swarm, to provide more flexibility and scalability.
 - **Contributions**: We welcome contributions from the community to help us address these issues and improve the SMO project further.